andrewt3000/MachineLearning/README.md

 ### 2 Types of machine learning problems
 1. regression - predicting a continuous value attribute (Example: house prices)
 2. classification - predicting a discrete value.
+(Example: pass or fail)

+#### Types of classification
+Binary classification - classifying elements into one of two groups.
 Example: benign/malignant tumor, fraudulent or legitimate financial transaction, spam or non-spam email.
+Softmax regression (aka multinomial logistic regression) - outputs multiple binary labels.
+Example: handwritten single numeric character classification has 10 binary outputs 0 - 9. the outputs are mutually exclusive and output should sum up to 1 predicting probability of each label.

 ### Neural Network Basics
 [Neural Networks demystified video](https://www.youtube.com/watch?v=bxe2T-V8XRs) - these videos explain neural networks to do a regression problem.